starxtrem/Epitech-Project/GitIgnore/read.md

-Rename git.txt to .gitignore
+# Epitech Git Ignore Basic
-And move on your file
+Rename git.txt to .gitignore and move on your file